-Beginning in August, educational partner engagement activities were held at least monthly.
-To inform the actions in our ESSER III plan, we utilized input from sessions that were focused on ESSER III as well as LCAP input and input provided around topics related to this school year.
+Educational input began in August with return to school and was gathered during a variety of meetings across the school year.
 All of the sessions provided multiple perspectives into the priorities of our community.
 We hosted both open community forums and input sessions from targeted groups.
 Below is a list of sessions held by month: